Bug report #11030

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||19369|

 See attached images the same setting one exported from Canvas, another from Print Composer, print composer didn't honor hatch

-#3 Updated by Antonio Locandro almost 6 years ago
+#3 Updated by Antonio Locandro over 6 years ago

 Yes you can see the blur, but I would expect WYSIWYG thing.
 I am using mm which I think is the default and Diagonal X style

 I just reviewed and if I zoom to the image that seems flat color the hatch is there but the mesh is so small.
 I think the real problem is that what you see on screen is not what is exported from composer, from map canvas it does export as seen on screen